oratar/Jenkins-CI-CD-K8S-project/README.md

 The project utilizes an AKS setup using Terraform to provision the kubernetes cluster.<br> The Jenkins master is deployed as a pod and uses a dynamic Jenkins agent within the AKS cluster and, taking advantage of the scalability and reliability offered by Kubernetes.<br>
 The pipeline automates the build process, creates a Docker image of the application, pushes it to Docker Hub, deploys it to the AKS cluster, and exposes a service for access.<br>
-By following the example provided in this repository, you can learn and implement a robust CI/CD workflow for .NET applications on an AKS cluster, leveraging the power of Jenkins and Kubernetes.

 ## Prerequisites